Cryptomeria Trees for Sale Online

 Cryptomeria japonica 'Spiralis' - The Cryptomeria japonica 'Spiralis' foliage is bright green in color, somewhat like the skin of a Granny Smith Apple, this cultivar of the native Japanese cedar is slow-growing and is a semi-dwarf at 6 to 8 feet in 10 years.
 The habit is generally mounding when in it's younger years but can be variable and eventually is more upright as it matures.

-Cryptomeria will grow in most any average, well-drained garden soil.
-They prefer a fertile, acidic, consistently moist but well-drained soil.
+Cryptomeria will grow in almost any average, well-drained garden soil.
+They prefer fertile, acidic, consistently moist but well-drained soil.
 As with so many other ornamental plants, constantly soggy soils will cause root rot.

-Cryptomeria grow well in an acid to neutral soil ranging in pH from 5.0 to 7.0.
+Cryptomeria grows well in acid to neutral soil ranging in pH from 5.0 to 7.0.
 Most average garden soils fall between a pH range of 6.0 to 7.0.

 How To Plant A Cryptomeria Tree